 Steel is derived from iron ore which is used to create everything from kitchen sinks, cutting tools, automobiles and planes.
 Mining in real-time is aided with the implementation of RFID technology.
 Placing tags in piles of iron ore is the best way to classify distinct rock deposits.
 RFID technology can also track ore deposits from the point of extraction to the chutes and conveyor system taking them to the crusher to be reduced into smaller sizes.
 The tracking of the metal ore can be continued as they travel on rail cars and transported to processing facilities.

-Using GAO RFID Systems in the Metal Ore Mining Industry
+Exploring RFID in the Metal Ore Mining Industry

-GAO RFID offers many RFID Systems that can be useful in the Metal Ore Mining industry.
-Every system helps organizations improve operational efficiency.
-Our RFID technology helps the Metal Ore Mining industry to:
+RFID offers many solutions that can be useful in the Metal Ore Mining industry.
+Every solution helps organizations improve operational efficiency.
+With our extensive experience and determination, we can provide various custom solutions that can be applied to certain functions in each industry.
+We can help the Metal Ore Mining industry to:

 - Track Assets and Equipment